 The construction of the museum took 11 years and cost 285 million dollars.

 Museum architect Jean Nouvel explained that his goal was to create a kind of nature reserve for tribal art collections.
 3,500 items will be displayed regularly in the museum and arranged in a circular manner.
 Many of the exhibits are in France because of its colonial past, and some fear that their renewed exposure to the public will reignite the debate over the right of the French to hold these exhibits, rather than their countries of origin.
-Also, exhibits from other museums in favor of the Quai Branly Museum and there is concern for the relevance of others.
-One museum has already been closed due to the change.
+Also, exhibits from other museums were brought to the Quai Branly Museum, and there is an uncertainty about the continued relevance of the other museums.
+One museum has already been closed due to the changes.

 Among the thousands of items on display are objects from Papua New Guinea, masks from Africa, Amazonian headdresses, embroidered garments from Vietnam and bridal jewelry from the Middle East.
 The museum's tall space also features a 14-foot Indian tumbler and a glass tower where some of the museum's musical instruments are displayed.